 3. Bigoli in Salsa

 Bigoli is the pasta of Venice.
 Think of a thick spaghetti made with buckwheat or whole wheat flour and sometimes eggs which give the pasta a bit more bite.
-“In salsa” refers to the way the pasta is dressed or sauced and in Venice Bigoli in Salsa is pasta in an anchovy sauce.
+“In salsa” means dressed or sauced.
+For example Bigoli in Salsa is pasta in an anchovy sauce.
 The sauce is a simple recipe.
 Onions and anchovies are sauteed in a bit of olive oil, yet it’s still incredibly flavorful.
 Although salted sardines are traditional many home cooks in Italy make a version with anchovies for ease like the adorable Grannie in the video below.
 In Venice, informal Osteria like Osteria alla Staffa are the best places to try Bigoli in Salsa.

 Lightly fried and eaten whole Moeche are small green soft shell crabs caught in the Venetian lagoon.
 Sweet, briny, and perfectly crisp “a delicacy on par with the white truffle.”
 Ben Tish — The Guardian It can be tricky to spot Moeche in Venice for two reasons.
 One they get called by many names including moleche, moeche, and moeca in Venetian dialect.
 Two they are not available year-round.
 Look for Moeche on menus on the island of Burano come fall and spring.
 The video below is a look at the crabs themselves.